orange4glace/react-router-transition/readme.md

 Bug fixed : `TransitionRouteFactory` was displayed as `RouteFactory`
 _____________________
 ## Internals
-Here's the first draft of idea about react-router-transition-pack which is published at [https://github.com/ReactTraining/react-router/issues/6283](url) although it has been closed in very short time :[
+Here's the first draft of idea about react-router-transition-pack which is published at [react-router issue](https://github.com/ReactTraining/react-router/issues/6283) although it has been closed in very short time :[
 Feel free to read :) It was very first draft so it has some difference between the code of this repository.

 Currently, the animated-transition JSX template looks like this.
 (From example)